Methodology

 | 15 | analytics.ahrefs.com | 5 | 1.7% |

 Note the presence of CDN-hosted libraries in the middle of the list.
 Sites loading jQuery from code.jquery.com (2.0%), cdnjs.cloudflare.com (4.3%), or ajax.googleapis.com (2.6%) are pulling common JavaScript libraries from shared CDNs rather than self-hosting.
-While this was once considered a best practice (shared caching across sites), modern browsers partition their cache by site, meaning CDN-hosted scripts offer no caching benefit and add a DNS lookup and TLS handshake to every page load.
+While this was once considered a best practice (shared caching across sites), modern browsers partition their cache by site, so CDN-hosted scripts offer no caching benefit and add a DNS lookup and TLS handshake to every page load.

 Three vendors form the backbone of law firm third-party infrastructure: Google Tag Manager, Google Analytics (via google.com), and CallRail.
-Together, they appear on over 67% of all sites that load any third-party script.
+Together they appear on over 67% of all sites that load any third-party script.
 This is the de facto law firm marketing stack.

 Google Tag Manager (32.7%)